 Responsible for the financial wellbeing of their organisation, they often go above and beyond the call of duty to make sure ends meet.

-Recognising this, the Community Treasurers' Awards have been established to show appreciation of the immense contribution community treasurers make to their community groups, the community sector, and to Australia.
+Recognising this, the Not-for-Profit Treasurers' Awards have been established to show appreciation of the immense contribution community treasurers make to their community groups, the community sector, and to Australia.